Aryan-kash/cov-vaxx-project/vaccine/README.txt

 The tech stack for this project is flask and sqlalchemy XAMPP is used to host the database server
-Install python and XAMPP before running also install the following with the given commands: install flask install mysqlclient install flask sql alchemy
+Install python and XAMPP before running also install the following using pip install: install flask install mysqlclient install flask sql alchemy